Last updated: Feb 2020 by Narasimhan Santhanam

 In Dec 2017, Toyota, Honda and Nissan partnered with eight industrial firms to make a fresh push on hydrogen refueling stations in Japan.
 The group wanted to build 80 stations within the first four years of the partnership (from 2017-2021) – which is expected to last a decade – with nine in operation by March 2018.
 The plan would nearly double the 91 stations available in the country in 2017.

 Japan’s carmakers have made big strides with fuel-cell cars in recent times since 2014.
 Toyota launched the Mirai, the first fuel cell car for the mass-market, in late 2014, while Nissan, in 2016, announced its plans to develop fuel-cell technology using plant-based ethanol.
 The problem, predictably, is cost.
 A Mirai car cost 6.7 million yen ($59,000), in 2017, which was nearly double the price of a comparable electric car, while hydrogen stations could cost as much as 500 million yen ($4.4 million) to build.
-As such, there were only around 2,200 fuel-cell cars in Japan till end 2017.
+As such, there were only around 2,200 fuel-cell cars in Japan till the end 2017.

-The partnership between Toyota, Honda and Nissan which was signed in 2017, also involved Tokyo Gas, oil refiner Idemitsu Kosan, gas maker Iwatani and the Development Bank of Japan, and aimed to drive down the costs involved in building hydrogen stations, and also bolster their lobbying power to push for looser regulations around the technology.
+The partnership between Toyota, Honda and Nissan which was signed in 2017, also involved Tokyo Gas, oil refinery Idemitsu Kosan, gas maker Iwatani and the Development Bank of Japan, and aimed to drive down the costs involved in building hydrogen stations, and also bolster their lobbying power to push for looser regulations around the technology.
 The government set a target in 2016 to increase the number of fuel-cell cars in Japan to 40,000 by March 2021, so with the industry otherwise stalling, this partnership could be the catalyst needed to bring the technology mainstream.

 Fuel Cell Vehicles in the United States